 The Person of Vision Award has been presented annually since 1979 to honor an individual who has had profound impact on the Tampa Bay region or the State of Florida through true community leadership and vision.

-Preserve Vision Florida is proud to announce that on February 11, 2019 it will honor H. Lee Moffitt as its 2019 Person of Vision and will also celebrate the life-saving work of Moffitt Cancer Center & Research Institute.
+Preserve Vision Florida honored H. Lee Moffitt as its 2019 Person of Vision on February 11, 2019 and celebrated the life-saving work of Moffitt Cancer Center & Research Institute.

 About H. Lee Moffitt